alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 };
 ```

-Note that `exports.handler = (event, context) => {}` is just for AWS lambda support.
+Note that `exports.handler = (event, context, callback) => {}` is just for AWS lambda support.
 By default Lambda (when using Node) will run the exported `index.handler` on execution, with `event, context, callback` as parameters.
-Therefore, you can just imagine the contents of that arrow function as the 'main' code being run.
-To explain what  these 5 simple-looking lines actually do, let's go in line order.
+Including a callback is unnecessary right now, and unmentioned in the docs, but include it for future-proofing.
+Overall, you can just imagine the contents of that arrow function as the 'main' code being run.
+To explain what these 5 simple lines actually do, let's go in line order.

 ---